-According to Abbreviationfinder, the elections of December 1973 saw a very low turnout and this was a clear sign of citizenship that no longer liked the existence of the single party, and only with 20% of the votes was Kaunda re-elected.
+According to Abbreviationfinder, an acronym site which also features history of Zimbabwe, the elections of December 1973 saw a very low turnout and this was a clear sign of citizenship that no longer liked the existence of the single party, and only with 20% of the votes was Kaunda re-elected.

 In foreign policy, Zambia wanted to end relations with other Rhodesia; it minimized trade with South Africa because it did not share its policy, and instead helped Mozambique in its struggle for independence.
 The relations with Malawi and Tanzania were also good, with which it was closely connected by a direct railway, the Tan-Zam, built with the financial and technical help of popular China.